-Determination of the fair value of common stock on grant dates
+Determination of the fair value of common stock on grant dates prior to our IPO

-We are a private company with no active public market for our common stock.
+Prior to our IPO, we have granted stock options at exercise prices equal to the estimated fair value of our common stock due to the absence of an active market for our common stock.
 Therefore, we have periodically determined the estimated per share fair value of our common stock at various dates using contemporaneous valuations performed in accordance with the guidance outlined in the American Institute of Certified Public Accountants Practice Aid, Valuation of Privately-Held Company Equity Securities Issued as Compensation, also known as the Practice Aid, for financial reporting purposes.